src-d/guide/dev-team/eng-scrum.md

 ## Schedule

-The sprint will last for 2 weeks.
+Each sprint lasts for 2 weeks.

 - Planning meeting: every other Monday at 15:50
 - Sprint review: every other Tuesday at 18:00